EdelCorbett/harry-potter-pp2/README.md

 ---
 # User stories
-This game is to be played for fun to test the players knowledge of Harry Potter.
-As Harry Potter's is loved and appreciated by people of various ages and backgrounds is game need to be enteraining and engaging to a wide variety of people.
+This game is to be played for fun to test the player"s knowledge of Harry Potter.
+As Harry Potter is loved and appreciated by people of various ages and backgrounds is game need to be entertaining and engaging to a wide variety of people.

 ## As a player
-* To test the player knoweledge.
+* To test the player's knowledge.
 * Understand how to play.
 * Is easy to navigate.
 * Let the player know if they got the answer correct.
-* Let player beat their highest score.
+* Let the player beat their highest score.
-* Save player score on a leader board.
+* Save player score on a leaderboard.

 # Features